iitm-bs-es/c-programming-lab/Question-3/README.md

 ## Input Format

-Input consists of the following values (each on its own line, except the last line has two values):
+Provide the following values (each on its own line, except the last line has two values):

 1. Initial unsigned integer `n` (treated as 16-bit)
 2. Position `k_set`